 - Hemoglobin H Disease: In this type, three genes are missing.
 However, could have severe signs and symptoms and need medical attention to manage symptoms.

 - Alpha thalassemia carrier: In this type, two genes are missing.
-In this type, patients may have mild anemia, activity intolerance, and fatigue In this type there is a greater chance of having a baby with alpha thalassemia major.
+In this type, patients may have mild anemia, activity intolerance, and fatigue.
+There is a greater chance of having a baby with alpha thalassemia major.

-In this type, there are missing genes called beta-globin responsible for the production of hemoglobin.
+In this type, there are missing genes called beta-globin, responsible for producing hemoglobin.

 Beta thalassemia is further divided into the following types:

-- Thalassemia Major: This type is also called beta thalassemia (Cooley’s anemia), in this type there is a severe drop of hemoglobin and the child becomes symptomatic and needs treatment.
+- Thalassemia Major: This type is also called beta thalassemia (Cooley’s anemia).
+In this type, there is a severe drop in hemoglobin, and the child becomes symptomatic and needs treatment.
 This is a severe type of thalassemia.
 There are two defective genes.

 - Thalassemia Intermedia: This form falls between major and minor.
-This form also needs transfusion but is not as frequent as thalassemia major.
+This form also needs transfusion, but it is not as frequent as thalassemia major.

-- Thalassemia Minor: In this type, there is a minor hemoglobin drop, and only the gene has defected.
+- Thalassemia Minor: In this type, there is a minor hemoglobin drop, and only the gene has been defective.
 Children are usually asymptomatic and do not need medical treatment.
 However, a child could be a carrier for the next generation.

 Signs and Symptoms: